keptlocal

 1. Drop your PDF into the zone above, or click to browse and select it.

-3. Click Delete pages & download.
+3. Click Remove pages & download.
 The trimmed PDF saves directly to your device.

 Everything runs in your browser using pdf-lib.
 No file is sent to a server — open DevTools (F12) → Network while processing to verify zero upload requests.